 The Ibanez AX120 is modeled after the doublecut version of the Les Paul, and for around the same price as the Epiphone Les Paul Special II, you’re getting something more akin to a full featured model.
 It features individual tone and volume knobs for both pickups, a nicely contoured poplar body, and a fantastic Ibanez neck.

 The Jackson Monarkh SC JS22 is a powerhouse of a guitar.
 It’s built on the classic Les Paul platform, but it still manages to avoid being a straight clone.
 The matte finish looks simply fantastic, and the contoured top and back make it, ergonomically speaking, very comfortable to play.
-The electronics are extremely impressive for this price point, and all in all, it really represents excellent value.
+The electronics are extremely impressive for this price point, and all in all, it really represents excellent value (hence it being the budget winner in our roundup of the best cheap Les Pauls).

 Final Thoughts on the Epiphone Les Paul Special II